terales/blackbird-docs/src/content/docs/guides/loops.md

 ---
-title: What is a Loop and how to use it?
+title: What Is a Loop and How to Use It?
 description: In this guide, we'll show you how to proceed when an action's output is a list of items but the next action only takes one of those items - a.k.a.
 Looping.
 sidebar:
   label: Loops